siri777333/Attrition-Risk-and-Workforce-Analytics/README.md

 ## Key Workforce Insights

 ## 1. Early-Career Employees Represent the Highest Attrition Risk
-Employees aged 25–34 accounted for 112 exits, representing approximately 47% of all employee attrition.This finding indicates that early-career professionals are the most mobile workforce segment and require targeted retention strategies focused on career growth, learning opportunities, and progression pathways.
+Employees aged **25–34 years accounted for 112 exits, representing approximately 47% of total employee attrition**.
+This finding suggests that employees in the early stages of their careers experienced the highest turnover and may benefit from stronger career development opportunities, skill-building programs, and clear progression pathways to improve long-term retention.

-## 2. Frontline Roles Drive More Than Half of Employee Exits
-Laboratory Technicians recorded 62 exits, while Sales Executives recorded 57 exits.Together, these two roles contributed over 50% of all employee attrition, highlighting a significant retention challenge within operational and customer-facing functions.
+## 2.Job Role Attrition Analysis
+Laboratory Technicians experienced the highest attrition with **62 employee exits, followed by Sales Executives (57 exits) and Research Scientists (47 exits)**.

 ## 3. Sales Department Shows Elevated Attrition Risk
 Department-level analysis revealed:
-## Research & Development: 56.12%
+**Research & Development: 56.12% of total exits** **Sales: 38.82% of total exits**
-  of total exits
-## Sales: 38.82%
-  of total exits
-## Human Resources: 5.06%
-  of total exits
+**Human Resources: 5.06% of total exits**
 Although Research & Development recorded the highest number of exits, Sales displayed a disproportionately high attrition burden relative to department size, indicating a higher workforce risk concentration.

 ## 4. Employee Satisfaction Indicates Retention Concerns
 The average Job Satisfaction score was calculated at 2.6 out of 4.
 This translates to:
-## 65% Satisfaction Level
+** 65% Satisfaction Level**
-## 34% Satisfaction Gap
+** 34% Satisfaction Gap**
-The results suggest that employee engagement and workplace satisfaction require further investigation to reduce future attrition risk
+The results suggest that employee engagement and workplace satisfaction act as major retention factors which require further investigation to reduce future attrition risk.

 ## 5. Bachelor's Degree Holders Account for the Highest Attrition
-Employees holding Bachelor's degrees contributed the largest share of employee exits.This group typically represents experienced early-career professionals who are actively seeking career advancement opportunities, making them highly attractive to competing employers.
+Employees from the **Life Sciences field accounted for the highest attrition with 89 exits, followed by Medical (63 exits) and Marketing (35 exits)**.
+The results suggest that employees from these educational backgrounds may face unique retention challenges, making them important focus areas for future workforce planning and employee retention initiatives.

 ## 6. Workforce Demographics Influence Mobility
 The workforce consisted of:
-## 60% Male Employees
-## 40% Female Employees
-Additionally, single employees represented nearly one-third of the workforce, making them one of the most mobile employee segments due to fewer geographic and family constraints.
+ **60% Male Employees**
+ **40% Female Employees**
+ Male employees contributed a larger share of total attrition compared to female employees, indicating workforce demographic differences in turnover patterns.

+## Marital Status Analysis
+Single employees which make one third portion of total employees recorded the highest attrition with 120 exits, compared to 84 exits among married employees and 33 exits among divorced employees.

 ## Business Recommendations